Upper Cervical Spine Injury

-Computed tomography is a crucial investigation tool in assessment of patients with known or suspected cervical spine fractures.
+Computed tomography is a crucial investigation tool in the assessment of patients with known or suspected cervical spine fractures.

-A head CT scan incorporating the craniovertebral junction, can be helpful in detecting subarachnoid craniovertebral junction hematoma, which is frequently associated with atlanto-occipital dissociation, and occipital condyle fractures, which are commonly missed on conventional radiography.
+A head CT scan incorporating the craniovertebral junction can be helpful in detecting subarachnoid craniovertebral junction hematoma, which is frequently associated with atlanto-occipital dissociation, and occipital condyle fractures, which are commonly missed on conventional radiography.

 Magnetic Resonance Imaging

 Magnetic resonance imaging of the craniovertebral junction is indicated for patients with spinal cord injury, and it can be helpful in assessing upper cervical spine ligament trauma.
 Subarachnoid and prevertebral hemorrhage can be readily demonstrated on MRI scans.

 Radioisotope-based imaging tests, like technetium-99 bone scan, are rarely required in trauma but can be useful in assessing occult fractures, osteoarthritis affecting the upper cervical spine and in pediatric patients for detection of a nondisplaced growth plate injury.

 Occipital condyle fractures have previously been viewed as relatively uncommon injuries; but with the increased utilization of CT scanning with reconstructions in the evaluation of suspected spine trauma patients, an increased incidence has been noted.
 It has been reported to occur in 3-15% of trauma patients.
 Presence of these fractures indicates high injury trauma.

 Occipital condyle fractures may be stable or represent the bony component of occipitocervical dissociation.